-But with the introduction of Google Chrome in 2008, web browsers took a turn for the better.
-If you’re not using Chrome as a marketer, you need to be.
+With the release of Google Chrome in 2008, web browsers took a turn for the better.
+The Google Chrome browser introduced what are now known as extensions.

 Scrolling through the Chrome web store it’s easy to become overwhelmed.
-The huge number of apps and extensions available is intimidating.
+The massive number of apps and extensions available is intimidating.

-Now, I’m not saying you need to use every single one of these extensions, but by picking a few that are relevant to your job you’ll save yourselves a lot of time and be exposed to a whack of new information.
+Now, I’m not saying you need to use every single one of these extensions, but by picking a few that are relevant to your job you’ll save yourself a lot of time and increase your efficiency for the better.

 Bit.ly allows you to edit your links and instantly share and save content straight from your browser into your bit.ly account.
 You can quickly shorten a link and brand the domain to customize it to your business.
 With bit.ly you can also track real-time stats to see which social strategies are most effectively engaging fans.